-Field Default Description Other Settings Encryption 168-bit 3DES-CBC Select the encryption for the transform set from the drop-down menu.
+Field Default Description General Settings Folder Тор Set the folder with which the Transform Set is associated.
+The drop-down menu displays all folders available for association with the Transform Set.
+Name Blank Enter the name of the Transform Set.
+Other Settings Encryption 168-bit 3DES-CBC Select the encryption for the transform set from the drop-down menu.
 Hash Algorithm SHA (HMAC Variant) Select the hash algorithm from the drop-down menu.

-Click Add to create the new Transform Set, or click Save if editing an existing Transform Set.
+Select Add to create the new Transform Set, or click Save if editing an existing Transform Set.
 The Transform Set is available for reference by Dynamic Maps in support of IPSEC profiles and VPN services.